Applied Linear Algebra (Winter 2012)

 average and standard deviation of the class.
 100 points are possible

-5 points each, with the lowest two scores dropped), two midterm exams
+- Homeworks 20 points (5 homeworks of 5 points each, with the lowest score dropped),

 - It is very important that you think and discuss the material, that

-is why I will give 1/2 point for each question and each valuable contribution to the discussion.
-This can be done online, in our forum
+is why I will give point for participation.
+Valuable contribution to the discussion be done online, in our forum

 - The SMARTSITE online forum is a great way for all of us to work,